Budesonide (By mouth)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 This medicine is usually taken in the morning.

-- Swallow the capsule or tablet whole.
+- Swallow the extended-release capsule or extended-release tablet whole.
 Do not break, crush, chew, or open it.

 - Keep using this medicine for the full time of treatment, even if you begin to feel better after a few days.
 Do not miss any doses.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away any unused applesauce mixture after 30 minutes.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how budesonide works.
 Tell your doctor if you are using any of the following:

 - Cyclosporine, erythromycin, indinavir, itraconazole, ketoconazole, ritonavir, saquinavir